wouterhq42/q42.nl/README.md

- - Git Flow, which you can get here: https://github.com/nvie/gitflow/wiki/Installation -- note you'll need to `git flow init` whole on the `develop` branch, as the gitflow state isn't checked in to the repository.
+ - Git Flow, which you can get here: https://github.com/nvie/gitflow/wiki/Installation -- note you'll need to `git flow init` while on the `develop` branch, as the git flow state isn't checked in to the repository.
 At init time, choose 'master' for production releases and 'develop' for next release (the defaults).
 Choose the defaults for all others too (feature/, release/, hotfix/, support/, empty).
  - `gcloud` command line tool, from https://cloud.google.com/sdk/. install, then authenticate using `gcloud auth login`.
  - Access to the two environments on http://scalingo.com (q42nlsite and q42comsite).
-Ask rahul or lukas.
+Ask Rahul or Lukas.
- - Access to GCS bucket static.q42.nl a https://console.developers.google.com/project/504623166341/storage/browser.
+ - Access to the static.q42.nl GCS bucket via https://console.developers.google.com/project/504623166341/storage/browser.
-   Ask rahul or lukas.
+   Ask Rahul or Lukas.

 Then, add the two Scalingo Git Remotes: